jfrog/jfrog-cli-plugins/rt-cleanup/README.md

 ## About this plugin
 This plugin is a simple Artifactory cleanup plugin.
-It can be used to delete all artifacts that have not been downloaded for the past n time units (both can be configured) from a given repository.
+It can be used to delete all artifacts that have not been downloaded or modified for the past n time units (both can be configured) from a given repository.

 **Note:**